michael-jacobs/michael-jacobs.github.io/_posts/2021-04-20-europe-economy-tracker-part2.md

    **3. Gross Domestic Product (GDP)** a widely used measure of output and economic activity.

 The dashboard aims at visualising the changes in these three main areas since the start of 2020, but also to contextualise the changes with reference to past events (in particular with in relation to the last major economic downturn, which began across Europe in 2008).
-While it remains too early to draw definitive conclusions about the overall impact of the COVID19 pandemic, below are some of the main trends highlgihted by the visualisations.
+While it remains too early to draw definitive conclusions about the overall impact of the COVID19 pandemic, below are some of the emerging trends highlgihted by the visualisations.

 > *Unemployment has increased following the pandemic, but levels generally remain below the peak recorded during the last recession*